drowe67/radae/doc/stored_file_test.md

    * try different langauges
    * different radios and rig interfaces
    * Old VFO radio with some drift

+## Web Based Processing

+A web site has been developed to perform the `ota_test.sh` processing.
+The URL will be made available to the test team.

+1. In the Tx Processing section Browse to the file you want to encode for Tx, then press Process.
+In a few seconds hopefully `tx.wav`` will be downloaded.
+Use your own sample (prepared as described above), or for testing choose a sample form the RADAE Git repo [wav](https://github.com/drowe67/radae/tree/main/wav) folder.
+2. To test the Rx Processing Browse to the `tx.wav`` you just generated.
+Press Process, in about 10 seconds a zip file will be returned to you with the SSB and RADAE, a spectogram, and a report file.
+3. If you get this far, Transmit `tx.wav`` over your SSB radio to a remote Rx (as described above), and try processing the received file.

 ## Receiver log fields